 First we have to add some ports to the composite actor.
 There are several ways to do this, but clicking on the port buttons in the toolbar is probably the easiest.
 You can explore the ports in the toolbar by lingering with the mouse over each button in the toolbar.
 A tool tip pops up that explains the button.
 The buttons are summarized in figure 2.22.
-Create an input port and an output port and rename them input and output right by clicking on the ports and selecting "Customize Name".
-Note that, as shown in figure 2.23, you can also right click on the background of the composite actor and select Configure Ports to change whether a port is an input, an output, or a multiport.
+Create an input port and an output port and rename them input and output by right clicking on the ports and selecting "Customize Name".
+Note that, as shown in figure 2.23, you can also right click1 on the background of the composite actor and select Configure Ports to change whether a port is an input, an output, or a multiport.
 The resulting dialog also allows you to set the type of the port, although much of the time you will not need to do this, since the type inference mechanism in Ptolemy II will figure it out from the connections.
-You can also specify the direction of a port (where it appears on the icon; by default inputs appear on the left, outputs on the right, and ports that are both inputs and outputs appear on the bottom of the icon).
-You can also control whether the name of the port is shown outside the icon (by default it is not), and even whether the port is shown at all.
-The "Units" column will be discussed further below.
+You can also specify the